 If the first two entries are not convenient for you, you still have one last option to get a Sinnoh Stone in Pokémon Go.
 And it is by battling against three team leaders during the Community Game.

 Now that you have a supply of Sinnoh Stones, it’s time to know where to use them.
 As mentioned earlier, some pocket monsters require Sinnoh Stones for evolution.
-All in all, there are about 20 pocket monsters that can evolve using a Sinnoh Stone.
-This is as of October 2019.
+All in all, there are about 20 Pokemon Go Sinnoh stone evolutions.
+This is as of 2022.